FastPictureViewer Codec Pack 2.2R3

 Extension(s) Name Auto rotate Metadata Remarks

-*.dng Adobe Digital Negative, with fast thumbnailextraction from most DNG files, with, intelligent black borders removal.
-Y Y Can be configured to skip raw conversion and always use embedded previews instead, using the provided Control Panel applet.
+*.dng Adobe DNG Codec (Adobe Digital Negative), DNG 1.3 specifications, with fast thumbnail extraction from most DNG files and intelligent black borders removal.
+Yes Yes Can be configured to skip raw conversion and always use embedded previews instead, using the provided Control Panel applet.
 Note that preview images can be of lower resolution than the real image.
 The DNG codec supports files created natively by DNG-enabled digital cameras, as well as files created with the Adobe DNG converter, with or without embedded raw original.
+Our DNG codec is much quicker than the current "r2" v1.1 preliminary codec available from Adobe labs and uses far less CPU resources to operate, in addition to be fully compatible with Windows Vista as well as installable on Windows XP, to provide high -quality thumbnails to all current Intel and AMD 32 bit and 64 bit desktop Windows versions and editions.

 extraction from most RAF files and intelligent "black borders" removal.

-*.mef Mamiya Raw Image n/a Y Full (and relatively slow) raw decoding only.
+*.mef Mamiya MEF Codec n/n/a Yes Full (and relatively slow) raw decoding only.

-*.nef, *.nrw Nikon Raw Image, with fast thumbnail extraction from most NEF and NRW files.
-Y Y Can be configured to skip raw conversion and always use full-size embedded previews instead (shows Capture NX edits), using the provided Control Panel applet.
-Now supports previewing JPEG and TIFF files re-saved as NEFs from Nikon Capture NX software.
+*.nef, *.nrw Nikon NEF Codec, with fast thumbnail extraction from most NEF and NRW files.
+See below for the complete list of supported Nikon camera models.
+Yes Yes Can be configured to skip raw conversion and always use full-size embedded previews instead (shows Capture NX edits), using the provided Control Panel applet.
+Also supports previewing JPEG and TIFF files re-saved as NEFs from Nikon Capture NX software.
+Color-managed previews in Windows Photo Viewer and Windows Explorer (Vista and later).
+Limited support for NEF files created with Nikon Scan 4 software (thumbnails only).

-*.x3f Sigma Raw Image Y Y JPEG Preview only
+*.x3f Sigma Raw Image Yes Yes JPEG Preview only

-*.cs1 Sinar Raw Image n/a N Full (and relatively slow) raw decoding only.
+*.cs1 Sinar CS1 Codec n/a No Full (and relatively slow) raw decoding only.
 Sinar CaptureShop 1 raw images.

 Additional Features and Extras